toml-lang/toml/toml.md

 orange.color = "orange"
 ```

-Since bare keys are allowed to compose of only ASCII integers, it is possible
+Since bare keys can be composed of only ASCII integers, it is possible to write
-to write dotted keys that look like floats but are 2-part dotted keys.
-Don't do
+dotted keys that look like floats but are 2-part dotted keys.
+Don't do this
-this unless you have a good reason to (you probably don't).
+unless you have a good reason to (you probably don't).

 ```toml
 3.14159 = "pi"